ROEL2407/human-centered-design-2122/README.md

 I also tried to get the NS API running so I could do recommendations.
 I've tried endlessly to connect the API but it kept saying my key wasn't right when that was the only key I got from them.
 With little time to the next test I changed the priority of this idea lower.

 ### Test 2

+This test was done offline in class.
+I connected Marijn's laptop to a big screen so I could see what he was doing and also stood beside him so I could see him using his keyboard and touchpad.

 New insights: